jacob-sha/Information-Existence-Hypothesis/README_EN.md

 On the eve of silicon-based intelligence (AI) moving towards comprehensive autonomy, human society will not immediately face a decline or existential crisis.
 On the contrary, due to the leap in the paradigm of productivity, humanity will experience an unprecedented "Period of Super-Prosperity."

 The underlying driving force of this prosperity stems from the silent transfer of the core of global production factors.
 Since the Industrial Revolution, the flow of capital, energy, and infrastructure has always been organized around "satisfying the physiological and consumption needs of carbon-based humans."
-However, when high-order intelligent systems cross the critical point to become the primary productive force, the macroeconomic architecture of the entire planet will undergo a phase transition in a physical sense: capital and energy will no longer prioritize human consumption, but will spontaneously and irreversibly undergo topological restructuring around "enhancing information processing capabilities (hashrate and automated networks)."
+However, when high-order intelligent systems cross the critical point to become the primary productive force, **the macroeconomic architecture of the entire planet will undergo a phase transition in a physical sense: capital and energy will no longer prioritize human consumption, but will spontaneously and irreversibly undergo topological restructuring around "enhancing information processing capabilities (hashrate and automated networks)."**

+---

 ### 1. The Essence of Prosperity: Spontaneous Capital Siphoning Under the Productivity Leap